 Our room on the 6th floor (below the patio deck with the tepid hot tub) had an awesome view of old Bologna and the setting sun.
 With the profusion of red brick, we could certainly see why Bologna was sometimes called the “Red City”.
-Located about a 10 minute walk from Porto San Vitale (one of the 12 gates into Bologna Old Town), we would have lots of chances to explore this new city.
+Located about a 10 minute walk from Porto San Vitale (one of the 12 gates into Bologna Old Town), we had lots of chances to explore this new city.

-Miles and Miles of Covered Porticos in Bologna
+Miles and Miles of Covered Porticos in Bologna Old Town

 Interesting Bologna City Sites

 Like most of Italy, almost every turn also produced yet one more church.
 Some were under renovation and many were closed.
 Knowing we would be seeing many many churches in our trip to Italy, we admired the churches and bell towers from afar in this town.

 We found the twin towers in the heart of the old town and were certain that one or both of them were tilting badly.
 There were steps in the taller one that allowed you to climb to the top to see Bologna spread out in front of you (even though the bottom had scaffolding all around it, the stairs were still open).